-Even if you are a beginner in growing cannabis or you are doing it before, it is a good idea to know what you are expecting during the marijuana growing stage.
+Even if you are a beginner in growing cannabis or doing it before, it is good to know what you are expecting during the marijuana growing stage.
 The marijuana plant has different traits during the different periods of the life cycle.
-It includes its germination, vegetative stage, and the marijuana flowering stage.
-However, most home cannabis cultivators consider the finishing of the flowering period as the most interesting part.
-It’s because your cannabis plant finally reveals the quality and the amount of the harvest as a result of all your hard work.
+It includes its germination, vegetative stage, and marijuana flowering stage.
+However, most home cannabis cultivators consider the finishing of the flowering period as the most exciting part.
+It’s because your cannabis plant finally reveals the quality and the amount of the harvest due to all your hard work.

-The standard flowering period will usually last for 7 to 9 weeks, but there is also some Sativa hybrid that could take any longer week.
-Just make sure to do some research on your cannabis ‘ certain flowering period before you begin your own plant.
+The standard flowering period will usually last for 7 to 9 weeks, but some Sativa hybrid could take any more extended week.
+Just make sure to do some research on your cannabis ‘ certain flowering period before you begin your plant.

 In this post, you’ll learn how to grow cannabis during the marijuana flowering stage.